If you look under the Criminal Law and the Family Law pages, you will find general ranges of legal costs we charge for those services.

 As a former Magistrate I made such restraining orders.
 So, if you want to consult with a lawyer who knows this law really well then you really should come to see me before making a decision about whether to plead guilty to such an offence.

-- Here is a typical scenario of growing cannabis at home (Note to Adam, please make this a link to the scenario later in this document).
+- Here is a typical scenario of growing cannabis at home

 The 2nd way: General forfeiture order (‘GFO’)